msdale/whats-up/README.md

 # whats-up
-A social interaction blog for free thinkers
+A social interaction blog for free thinkers.